la2050/archive/_projects/2016/blacklistla-on-the-playground-where-we-spent-most-of-our-days.md

   members","Publicity/awareness","Infrastructure (building/space/vehicles
   etc.)","Community outreach ","Network/relationship support","Quality
   improvement research"]
+project_description: >-
+  PLAY doesn’t end with childhood; adults need recess, too!
+In 2017, BlacklistLA will provide 100+ opportunities for Angelenos get active and play in their city with diverse programming on physical fitness, runner safety, local running events, public art and community building.
+Our team of volunteers will offer unique running experiences that integrate landmarks, public art, parks, Metro stations and Los Angeles’ Great Streets as vital spaces for movement, connection and community building.
 project_impact: >-
   ["Access to open space and park facilities","Attendance at major league sporting events","Number (and quality) of informal spaces for play","Number of